TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-nexys4ddr/README.txt

 The design currently supports synthesis with Xilinx Vivado (tested with Vivado 2014.4.1).

+The XILINX_VIVADO variable must be exported for the mig_7series target to work correctly: export XILINX_VIVADO

 The on-board DDR2 memory can be interfaced through the Gaisler DDR2SPA memory controller or the Xilinx MIG memory interface.